sakar123/sakar123/README.md

 - 🌱 I’m currently learning python and ML

-- 🥅 I’m looking to work on robotics projects
+- 🥅 I’m looking to work on software engineering projects

 - ⚡ Fun fact: I love the beach, I want to live in an insland for some time